Philippine Transparency Seal

 Financial Accountability Report (FAR) No. 4 (For DBM and COA purposes)

-- The Final People’s Freedom to Information (FOI) Manual
+- The Final People’s Freedom of Information (FOI) Manual

 Certificate of Compliance to the Anti Red Tape Act RA of 2007 (RA No. 9485) or Citizen’s Charter